-Preferences, Files property sheet
+Preferences, Files tab

-The Files property sheet in the Tools > Options dialog contains settings related to opening and saving files:
+The Files tab in the Tools > Options dialog contains settings related to opening and saving files:

 Template folder

 Here you can specify the folder in which the templates for PlanMaker documents are stored.
 The dialog that appears when you invoke File > New presents templates for your selection that are found in this folder.